DataDrivenAngel/angelnet_server/README.md

 ## Sensors

 The Raspberry Pi server receives data from three ESP8266 NodeMCU based custom sensor nodes.
 Each node has a DHT-11 Sensor and photoresister to record temperature, humidity, and light levels.

-The sensor code can be found [at this location.](https://github.com/DataDrivenAngel/angelnet
-)
+## ESP8266 NodeMCU  Sensors

+Each board is an ESP8266 NodeMCU with a DHT-11 sensor and a photoresister to measure relative light levels.